Lincoln Castle's west gate

 We are extremely grateful to the Lincoln Record Society for sponsoring the conference and to the Pipe Roll Society for sponsoring an essay prize for doctoral students.

-Booking for the conference will open soon via the University’s online booking store.
+Booking for the conference is now open via the University’s online booking store: https://store.lincoln.ac.uk/conferences-and-events/college-of-arts/school-of-humanities-heritage

 For further details, please email the conference organisers, Professor Louise Wilkinson and Dr Adrian Jobson: medievalstudies@lincoln.ac.uk.